Pain Medications for Pets, 101

 For dogs, it comes in inexpensive, generic capsules.
 Human pharmacies carry gabapentin, too, but we often can give it to you at a lower price than a human pharmacy will.
 A human oral syrup is available and can be used in cats short term but it contains xylitol, which is highly poisonous to dogs.

 Another drug we are reaching for more often is amantadine, which is most effective for nerve pain and for “ramping down” severe, chronic pain.
 For slipped discs, spinal injuries, amputations, diabetic neuropathy or burns, it can be a wonder drug.
-For severe arthritis it is usually used for 3-4 weeks to break the pain cycle and ratchet it back a few notches so that we can then keep the pain under control with our other therapies.
+For severe arthritis, it is usually used for 3-4 weeks to break the pain cycle and ratchet it back a few notches so that we can then keep the pain under control with our other therapies.
 Amantadine works well to fill the gap until gabapentin starts working.
+It can be used long-term as well but it’s expensive, and usually not needed.

 Acetaminophen (Tylenol®) is being used more frequently in dogs, either as an adjunctive to other arthritis medications or in combination with codeine.
-Acetaminophen can be toxic to the liver in people, and is deadly to cats, but it is very safe in dogs.
+Acetaminophen can be toxic to the liver in people and is deadly to cats, but it is very safe in dogs as long as it’s not overdosed.

 Our goal in pain management is always to enable your pet to regain normal activities of daily life (ADLs).
 We want your dog or cat to be able to do what they love to do.
 Let’s get started!